wethegit/wtc-modal-view/README.md

 #### onOpen(callback)

-Sets the function that is called when the modal opens Setter.
-Usage: `onOpen = myFunction`
+Sets the function that is called when the modal opens.
+Setter.
+Usage: `modalInstance.onOpen = myFunction`